Activism by Black women has always played a role in the US social landscape. Here are some recent findings on the subject:

 3. Relationship with Black men

 Examining the relationship with one’s self provides evidence that the harmful implications of the myth of the strong Black woman.
 Assessing Black women’s political and personal histories reveal that contemporary Black women feel they must extend the work of their activist foremothers.
 Furthermore, the marginalization of black women from the mainstream narrative of feminism calls into question the accuracy of the ‘wave’ model for describing gendered resistance of the past.
 In relation to Black men, Black women must contend with “the mutual disrespect and mistrust engendered by slavery and kept alive through women’s and men’s sustained patriarchal notions about gender” (p.
 1075).
-Springer concludes that the use of music can give voice to contemporary feminism, which must also bring attention to heterosexist, ableism and classism.
+Springer concludes that the use of music can give voice to contemporary feminism, which must also bring attention to heterosexism, ableism, and classism.

 Social Movements Influence How Black Women See Themselves

-In a 1999 issue of Gender & Society, sociologist Paula Stewart Brush published a review of autobiographies of Black women influenced by the civil rights and women’s right movements between 1960 and 1975.
+In a 1999 issue of Gender & Society, sociologist Paula Stewart Brush published a review of autobiographies of Black women influenced by the civil rights and women’s rights movements between 1960 and 1975.
 Brush’s research uncovers how the civil rights movement’s discourse on race influenced women to see that racism at the structural level influenced their personal experiences as Black people.
-However, though they acknowledged that women faced disadvantages, the autobiographers did not embrace the discourse of women’s right movement as readily:
+However, though they acknowledged that women faced disadvantages, the autobiographers did not embrace the discourse of the women’s right movement as readily:

 because the women’s movement and civil rights movement both failed to address dual racial and gendered oppressions, Black women were left with a fragmentary explanation of their oppression. (p.
 134)